openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

   - `check`
     - checkbox
     - `content`, words on the right side of the box
-    - Take whether to force shutodown instancen when resizing instance as an example `src/pages/compute/containers/Instance/actions/Resize.jsx` :
+    - Take whether to force shutdown instance when resizing instance as an example `src/pages/compute/containers/Instance/actions/Resize.jsx` :

       ```javascript
       {